Ici ecology & comfort go hand & hand!

-The environmental policy of Blue Ocean also includes reducing electricity consumption.
+Blue Ocean’s environmental policy also includes reducing electricity consumption.

-- To do this, we have firstly installed energy-saving lightbulbs in the campsite accommodation, i.e. 88% of lights that are used for less than 5 hours per day.
+- To do this, we have first installed energy-saving lightbulbs in the camping resort accommodation, i.e. 88% of lights are used for less than 5 hours per day. accommodation, i.e. 88% of lights that are used for less than 5 hours per day.

-- The campsite has opted for new domestic appliances with a A or A+ rating (fridge, freezer, dishwasher, washing machine, tumble dryer, etc).
+- The camping resort has opted for new domestic appliances with a A or A+ rating (fridge, freezer, dishwasher, washing machine, tumble dryer, etc).

-- The campsite pool is heated using solar panels and a heat pump.
+- The camping resort pool is heated using solar panels and a heat pump.

 - 100% of the electricity used by Blue Ocean is generated from renewable sources.

 In accordance with its environmental policy, Blue Ocean has made every effort to use the space well whilst respecting the environment.